kosta4310/nodejs2023Q2-service/README.md

 - 2 - Information about some normal but important event.
 - 3 - Information about redirection
 - 4 - Information about respose with status code 1XX

+## Authentication and Authorization

+The refresh route protected a refresh token.
+Send refresh token in body as { refreshToken } to get new pair of Access token and Refresh token.

 ## Testing